I Knew a Good Man, Darling

 Because the dance of love is like nothing else.
 Love really is a helluva drug.
-(And who the hell first said that?
-I’ve been trying to find out.)
-There’s nothing more mysterious than love.
+And who first said that, by the way?
+I’ve been trying to find out!
+Anyway, there’s nothing more mysterious than love.
 Nothing more maddening.
 Nothing that’s ultimately more of a secret.

 Yes, I’ve been feeling for years that every love relationship is a secret.
-No one outside of any two-person tango can really know the particular nuances of how the dancers move together.
-Of the inner climate of the relationship, including its (inevitable) dark patches and desert places.
+No one outside any two-person tango can really know the nuances of how the partners move together.
+Of the relationship’s inner climate, including its inevitable dark patches and desert places.
 Whether or not it’s ultimately a place of mutual growth, of rest, of self-expression.
 Of comfort and delight.
-All that we crave and deserve.
+All that we hunger for and deserve.

-And really, does a committed love relationship have to be all that?
+But does a committed love relationship really have to be all that?
 Or is commitment itself, that willingness, more important than partners being all things to each other?
 Indeed, is being “everything” to one soul even possible?
 Or healthy?

 You could even say romantic love and commitment are separate topics.
 Though in modern western culture, where we’re so free to choose commitment and to change our hearts and minds, I say successful, long-term, committed love is a rich, ever fascinating focus and goal.
 And note that I skipped the word marriage.
-Why leave any long-term love relationships out?
+Why leave any committed love relationships out?

 That which ends also matters

-And of course, even aided by gentleness, endings also burn like hell.
-The pain burns cleanest if we’re as kind to one another as possible in the process.
+Of course, even aided by gentleness, endings burn like hell.
+The pain burns cleanest when we’re as kind to one another as possible in the process.
 It helps us heal.
 And we do.

 Because life is long, and we want—we are determined—to love and be loved well.
-Our expectations are astronomical.
-And just like every other form of freedom in 21st century life, we’re as free in the realm of love as we believe ourselves to be.
-Free to pursue what we want most as we believe ourselves to be.
+The truth is, our expectations are often astronomical!
+And just like every other form of freedom in our 21st century lives, we’re as free in the realm of love as we believe ourselves to be.
+Free to pursue what we want most.

 The how of it all matters

 In the midst of our perhaps dizzying power of choice these days, I’m profoundly interested in how we care for one another and ourselves along the way.
-What’s more, I believe it’s one of our most sacred opportunities.
+What’s more, I believe it’s one of our most important—most sacred—opportunities.

-Are you in the throes of something immense in the realm of love?
-Then take your time, staying attuned to what’s truly healthy for you and others.
+So I say if you’re in the throes of something immense in the realm of love, take your time.
+Get and stay attuned to what’s truly healthy for you and others.
 And proceed gently, oh, so gently, with everyone, including yourself.
 Take the long view, with the goal of being satisfied with your approach when you look back on the present four or five years from now.

-And very importantly, do call on the resources you need and deserve.
-Include some relationship coaching or therapy, even or especially for endings, along with your own individual coaching or therapy and expert support for any young ones in the mix.
-Search for low-cost options if you need them.
-You and yours deserve help at critical junctures.
+And very importantly, do call on the resources you need.
+Include some relationship coaching or therapy, even or especially for endings, along with your own individual coaching or therapy, and expert support for young ones.